ROCm/rocSOLVER/docs/source/userguide_install.rst

 Use ``--lib_dir`` and ``--build_dir`` to
 change output directories.
-In this case, for example, the installer will put the headers and library files at ``/home/user/rocsolverlib``, while the outputs of the configure and building process will be at ``rocSOLVER/buildoutput`` and ``rocSOLVER/buildoutput/release``.
+In this case, for example, the installer will put the headers and library files in ``/home/user/rocsolverlib``, while the outputs of the configuration and building processes will be in ``rocSOLVER/buildoutput`` and ``rocSOLVER/buildoutput/release``.
 The selected output directories must be local, otherwise the user may require sudo privileges.
-To install rocSOLVER system-wide, we recommend the use of the -i flag as showed below.
+To install rocSOLVER system-wide, we recommend the use of the -i flag as shown below.

 .. code-block:: bash